laravel/docs/blade.md

         $this->alertType = $alertType;
     }

-The `$alertType` argument may be provided like so:
+The `$alertType` argument may be provided to the component like so:

     <x-alert alert-type="danger" />

 <a name="component-methods"></a>
 #### Component Methods

-In addition to public variables being available to your component template, any public methods on the component may also be executed.
+In addition to public variables being available to your component template, any public methods on the component may be invoked.
 For example, imagine a component that has a `isSelected` method:

     /**
      * Determine if the given option is the current selected option.